ieGAT Practice Test 2024: Get the Most Accurate Preparation

 ieGAT Numerical Comprehension, Reasoning, and Calculation

-The main goal of this section is to assess your quantitative reasoning skills rather than your knowledge in specific mathematical fields such as geometry or algebra.
+The main goal of this section of the ieGAT exam is to assess your quantitative reasoning skills rather than your knowledge in specific mathematical fields such as geometry or algebra.

 In these questions, information is presented in graphs and data tables.
 You need to read the information, analyze it, and make quick and accurate calculations.